eliasgirmah/time_series_modele/README.md

-# Tesla Stock Price Forecasting using ARIMA
+# Stock Price Forecasting using ARIMA

-This project aims to forecast Tesla's stock prices using an ARIMA (AutoRegressive Integrated Moving Average) model.
+This project aims to forecast  stock prices using an ARIMA (AutoRegressive Integrated Moving Average) model.
 The model is trained on historical stock price data and evaluated against actual prices to assess its effectiveness in handling highly volatile financial data.

 ## Table of Contents
 - [Project Structure](#project-structure)